raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 ```

     Best Parameters using grid search:
-     {'max_features': 'log2', 'criterion': 'gini', 'bootstrap': True, 'max_depth': 3}
+     {'max_features': 'log2', 'max_depth': 3, 'bootstrap': True, 'criterion': 'gini'}
-    Time taken in grid search:  9.71
+    Time taken in grid search:  9.20

-Once we are given the best parameters, we set the parameters to our model.
+Once we are given the best parameter combination, we set the parameters to our model.

-Notice how we didn't utilize the `bootstrap: True` parameter, this will be because of the following section.
+Notice how we didn't utilize the `bootstrap: True` parameter, this will make sense in the following section.

 ```python